benjamindemoor/found-font-foundry/README.md

 ## About

-Found Font Foundry is a curated collection of fonts spotted in the real world.
+Found Fonts Foundry is a curated collection of fonts spotted in the real world.
 This project showcases these found typographic specimens and allows others to contribute their discoveries via Are.na.

 ## Features